Sylvester of the River Obnora

 Sylvester of the River Obnora (died 25 April 1479), also known as Sylvester of Obnorsk, was a Russian Orthodox hermit who is recognized as a saint.
-Sylvester was inspired by the teachings of Sergius of Radonez.
+Sylvester was inspired by the teachings of Sergius of Radonezh.
 He was trained at Trinity Monastery.
-Sylvester then went as a hermit to live along the banks of the River Obnora, living on either herbs or tree bark and roots.
+Sylvester then went as a hermit to live along the banks of the river Obnora, living on either herbs or tree bark and roots.
 He nearly died but is said to have received sustenance from an angel that saved him.
 Later others joined him and he established a monastery.